 The next thing that the anonymous writer of this remarkable example of journalistic craftmanship tries to make us believe, is that ''NBK activist Miriyam Aouragh in 2004

 And last but certainly not least Liphshiz, or whoever the author, tells us that ''in 2009, NBK’s Kristallnacht commemoration featured a speech by Yassin Elforkani, an imam who in 2009 said that Jews in Damascus used blood to make matzah''.
-Of course Yassin Elforkani, an imam who has been working relentlessly for the improvement of ties between the Moroccan and Jewish communities in Holland, never said a word that even in the remotest way ressembled such a lie.
-This is really nothing but slander of the worst kind.
+Of course Yassin Elforkani, an imam who has been working relentlessly for the improvement of ties between the Moroccan and Jewish communities in Holland, never said a word that even in the remotest way ressembled such a thing.
+This is really slander of the worst possible kind.
 How would one call it when a remark like that about a well known Dutch youth imam is published in Jewish newspapers of today ?
 My suggestion would be: an inverted blood libel, nothing else.
 That a text like this could appear in three serious Israeli

 What does that tell us about the present state of the Israeli press?
-If I were an Israeli I would really start to be concerned.
+If I were an Israeli I would start to be concerned.